SunCents Logo SunCents

 Incentives & Tax Credits

-• Sales Tax Exemption: Florida completely exempts solar energy systems from the state's 6% sales tax, saving you hundreds of dollars right away.
+• Sales Tax Exemption: Solar energy systems are exempt from Florida's 6% state sales tax, saving you over a thousand dollars on the initial purchase.

 Policy Status